 After the sun sets in the mountains of Atenas, but before the darkness has consumed the landscape, a shade of purple tints everything in sight.
 A disorganized chorus of tropical insects and birds closes in on you.
 The hillsides, which are so blanketed in vegetation you can’t see any ground beneath it, come to life with thousands of fireflies sparkling sporadically.
 They make it look like a fantasy world.
 The clouds of mist come through the jungle canyons between the peaks of the mountains as if the clouds themselves were living creatures.
 They move through the air like the Sea Cucumbers called Spanish Dancers move through the sea.

 I am sitting at a table overlooking it all with a bowl of papaya.
 Tropical fruit is so abundant and unfathomably good in Costa Rica that it will ruin the experience of eating fruit in the rest of the world.
 But papaya is my favorite tropical fruit.
 I love its gentle sweetness in my sinuses.
 I love its creamy, chalky flavor.
 People who hate papaya say it has a flavor that reminds them of sweet vomit.
 I have tried again and again to detect the flavor they are talking about, but I can’t seem to find it.
 To me it tastes like absolute heaven; so the community enjoys letting me hog it like this.
 It is funny where life takes us.
 I often think about what I would think if someone took a video of my life today and showed it to myself when I was a child or a teenager.
 How different my life was then.
 I remember the first time I ever tasted papaya.
 It was a Christmas Eve.
 The local grocery store surprised the whole town by suddenly offering a selection of exotic fruits in time for Christmas.
 Now I am growing those very same fruits on the property that I own in a foreign country that I never knew existed back then.
 I recently saw a movie based on this concept called “The Kid”.
 I love that movie.
 I can’t believe I hadn’t seen it before now.
 It is a movie about a kid meeting his future self.
 To begin with, the kid cannot believe what a horrible disappointment he grew up to be.
 But over the course of the film, the main character turns his life around based on meeting his child self.
 I can honestly say that my life is overwhelming.
 It is really hard.
 To be honest, my life is larger than life.
-But I can honestly say that if my child self met my adult self, she would not be disappointed.
+But I can honestly say that if my child self met my adult self, (except for the fact that I don't currently have horses) she would not be disappointed.
 I have taken the risk to truly live.
 And it has led to moments like this… Moments that take your breath away.
 Moments that are rich with meaning.

 It is both sad and frustrating for me to see how hurt people are by the way their lives have disappointed them...
 How powerless they really feel to changing their lives for the better.
 So often on the inspirational things I post now, the comments will be things like “This is the same old bullshit spewed by ignorant, entitled rich people who have never had to put food on the table for their starving kids”.
 It is so obvious that fulfillment is a feeling we are all looking for in life.
 We want to feel fulfilled by the things that we are doing.
 We want the things we do to really matter.
 We want a life that is rich with meaning.
 But all too often we feel like we are just going through the motions of life, getting busy with the emptiness of the things that we feel must or should be done.
 Suffering because the things we want seem so out of reach.
 But regardless of whether we are homeless or a billionaire, creating a life that is fulfilling is done the exact same way.